tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 [bash-toolbox](https://github.com/codigorama/bash-toolbox/blob/master/lib/asserts.sh)
 and [treegit](https://github.com/tlevine/treegit/blob/master/tests).

+Implementing your own framework like this is pretty simple; the main thing you need to know is that `$?` gives you the exit code of the previous command, so something like this will tell you whether the previous command passed.

+    [ "$?" = '0' ]

 ## Ironic elegance: Design for the shell
 Assertion libraries are common and reasonable in other languages, but I don't think they work as well for shell.
 Shell uses a bizarre concept of input and